baruch/mpt-status/README.md

 # Where can I get this fine piece of software?

-Homepage of maintained version: http://www.drugphish.ch/~ratz/mpt-status/
+Homepage of maintained version: http://github.com/baruch/mpt-status

 The original version of this tool is not maintained anymore by its author.
 He was kind enough to put a link to the current mpt-status home.
 Thanks, Matt.

+The second maintainer was Roberto Nibali, whose site disappeared at some point.

 # Distro related support